Human Health Risk Assessment

 The risk assessor(s) gather information to determine the numerical relationship between exposure and effects.

 - Step 3 - Exposure Assessment

-Examines what is known about the frequency, timing, and levels of contact with a stressor.
+Once steps 1 & 2 are identified, the risk assessor(s) examine what is known about the frequency, timing, and levels of contact with the stressor.

 - Step 4 - Risk Characterization

 Risk characterization includes two major components—risk estimation and risk description.

 - the estimated or measured exposure level for each stressor and plant or animal population, community, or ecosystem of concern; and

 - the data on expected effects for that group for the exposure level.